 A strong business plan can help flesh out your business idea by creating a detailed approach to develop, operate, and grow.
 While the task may appear daunting, it’s a vital process that serves a purpose beyond just “getting your thoughts down on paper.”

-There are the obvious components, like what products or services your company will sell, and your legal business structure, which will influence everything from taxes to liabilities.
-But sections of your plan like market analysis, funding, customer types, and competition will also be necessary.
+Obvious components include things like what products or services your company will sell and your legal business structure, which will influence everything from taxes to liability protection.
+But sections of your plan like market analysis, funding, customer types, and competition will also help.

 Rather than setting generic goals, aim for “SMART” goals to better position the business for success.
 Don’t be afraid to address potential problems and outline what you’ll do about them.
 The more detailed the plan, the easier it’ll be to attract funding because potential lenders will know you’re prepared.